HOA Homeowners' Rights Task Force

 HB 24-1158

-by Frank Wille, 4 months ago
+by Frank Wille, over 2 years ago

 HB 24-1158 was introduced in the House on 31 Jan.
 Part of your charter was to look at foreclosures and specifically at the procedures outlined in HB 22-1137 and make recommendations on what’s working and what’s not.
 The introduction of this Bill before you’ve even discussed foreclosures implies that your input is irrelevant, especially since the Bill’s sponsor is one of your Task Force members.
 Why was your Task Force member in such a rush to introduce the Bill?